Forbidding the subdivided claw as a subgraph or a minor: No long cycle

-\begin{proof} If $G$ has order $6$, then $G$ satisfies \crefWithTheorem{smallG}.
-If $G$ has a $3$-chord that crosses a $2$-chord or another $3$-chord, then by \cref{lem:2chord3chord,lem:3chordcross} $G$ also satisfies \crefWithTheorem{smallG}.
-We may therefore assume that $G$ has order at least $7$, and that no $3$-chord crosses a $2$-chord or another $3$-chord.
-We also know by \cref{cor:crossvees} and \cref{lem:3con2chords,lem:chordcrossvee,lem:3chordcrossvee} that there are no three consecutive $2$-chords, and that vees do not cross other vees or $2$-chords or $3$-chords.
-We also know that edges not on $P$ are $2$-chords or $3$-chords (specifically $v_0 v_3$ or $v_{\ell-3} v_\ell$), or belong to a vee, or are pendant edges incident with a vertex of $P$ that is not $v_0$ or $v_\ell$.
+If $G$ has order $6$, then $G$ satisfies \crefWithTheorem{smallG}.
+If $G$ has three consecutive $2$-chords, or a $3$-chord that crosses a $2$-chord or another $3$-chord, then by \cref{lem:3con2chords,lem:2chord3chord,lem:3chordcross}, $G$ also satisfies \crefWithTheorem{smallG}.
+We may therefore assume that $G$ has order at least $7$, no three consecutive $2$-chords, and no $3$-chord that crosses a $2$-chord or another $3$-chord.
+By \cref{lem:3chordcrossvee}, no $3$-chord crosses a vee.
+By \cref{lem:vwithpend}, ($\ast$) all neighbors of vertices enclosed by vees lie on $P$, which includes the fact that vees do not cross.
+By \cref{lem:2chordpendant}, ($\ast\ast$) all neighbors of vertices enclosed by $2$-chords lie on $P$, which includes the fact that a vee does not cross a $2$-chord.

+Facts ($\ast$) and ($\ast\ast$) will be used later in the proof, and will be replaced by similar results when we use the same argument as part of the proof of \cref{prop:cyclestructure}.
+These facts imply that two vees that cover the same edge, or a vee and a $2$-chord that cover the same edge, have the same endpoints.

-Therefore, we can partition the edges of $P$ into subpaths of length at most three as follows: (a) triples of edges covered by a $3$-chord (which may also be covered by $2$-chords or vees), or the following sets of edges not covered by a $3$-chord: (b) triples of edges covered by either of a pair of crossing $2$-chords, (c) pairs of edges covered by a $2$-chord and possibly also by vees, (d) pairs of edges covered only by one or more vees, and (e) single other edges (not covered by any chords or vees).
-We show that all other non-pendant edges of $G$ combine with one of these subpaths to form a bead, and that the pendant edges form spikes, so we have a spiked strand.
+Therefore, we can partition the edges of $P$ into subpaths of length at most three as follows.
+For each $3$-chord we take (a) the triple of edges covered by the $3$-chord.
+Some of these edges may be covered by vees or other $2$-chords, but there are no vees or other chords that cross the $3$-chord.
+Edges of $P$ not covered by a $3$-chord can be divided into (b) triples of edges covered by either of a pair of crossing (equivalently, consecutive) $2$-chords, (c) pairs of edges covered by a $2$-chord and possibly also by vees, (d) pairs of edges covered only by one or more vees, and (e) single other edges (not covered by any chords or vees).
+We show that all other non-pendant edges of $G$ combine with one of these subpaths to form a bead where the ends of the subpath are the primary vertices of the bead, except for subpaths of type (a).
+Moreover, the pendant edges not in $P$ form spikes, and so we have a spiked strand.